silviabielikova/smart-fridge/README.md

-Smart Fridge project from 2022/2023, sumbitted as a semestral project to Programming 3
+Smart Fridge project from 2022/2023, sumbitted as aproject for Programming 3